 Former students and partners can help the program achieve its vision of being the premier military medicine leader in education, research and innovation by creating an endowed department chair, endowed professorship, or an instructional program endowment to develop and sustain an advanced curriculum.

-To help the School of Medicine establish its military medicine department as a nationally preeminent program, contact David Boggan ’79.
+To help the College of Medicine establish its military medicine department as a nationally preeminent program, contact David Boggan ’79.

 Texas, like the rest of the nation, faces a serious nursing shortage due to an aging population, workforce attrition, complex care needs, and nursing faculty shortages.
 By the year 2030, the projected demand for nurses in Texas will exceed the supply by 20%, leaving a deficit of nearly 60,000 nurses.
 Creating a sustainable pipeline of diverse nursing students and future nurse leaders is key to meeting healthcare challenges that face the state, nation, and world.